figaf/cpi-gradle-plugin/README.md

 # cpi-gradle-plugin
 This plugin provides an integration with SAP CPI platform.
+It can be used as standalone plugin.
+The easist way to use the plugin is to use the Figaf DevOps Tool, since it will create the folder structure you need to manage your SAP CPI.
+You can see how to configure the tool here https://figaf.com/sap-cpi-development-in-git-and-debug-your-groovy-scripts/

 ## Requirements